JoseMigCamara/ProjectAWS/README.md

 2| Part A - Router

+Setting up the Control and Remote Client machines
 1. Certificates, CA and sub CA
 2. Open VPN Site to Site
 3. Open VPN Remote Access